 If you want to use userspace proxy for VIPs then it will work only on the medium scale but if you want to use it with large cluster then it is not possible.
 And using the userspace proxy will cover the source IP of a container accessing a Service.
 This will give you a strong firewall.
 Moreover, the iptables proxier will not involve in-cluster source IPs but sometimes it will still impact clients coming through a load-balancer or node-port.
 This type field is designed as nested functionality where each level adds to the previous.

 It is a service which is default in Kubernetes service.
 So choosing ClusterIP will make the service is reachable from the cluster.
 As it gives service inside your cluster you get the privileges to have access to other apps inside your cluster.
 And there is no external access.

 A NodePort service is one of the most simple ways to get external traffic directly to your service.
 In NodePort it will expose the service on each Node’s IP at an inactive port.
 Basically, a NodePort service has two difference from a normal “ClusterIP” service.
 So the ClusterIP service, for which the NodePort service will route is created automatically.

 A LoadBalancer service is the standard method to open a service of the internet.
 In load balancer, it will show the services that externally using HostingRaja's load balancer.
-It will automatically create a route to the external load balancer from NodePort and ClusterIP services.
+It will automatically create a route in the external load balancer from NodePort and ClusterIP services.